stpkkk/use-popcorn/README.md

 -Using the localStorage to save the state of the application.

--Using the useRef hook to manipulate DOM in various intances.
+-Using the useRef hook to manipulate DOM in various instances.

 -Creating Custom Hooks in React.